-Clingmans Dome (Also known as Clingman's Dome) marks the highest point of the Appalachian Trail located in the Great Smoky Mountains.
-The Dome stands at 6,643 feet and overlooks the Great Smoky Mountains, giving view as far as 100 miles spanning as many as 7 states on a clear day.
-These mountains were home to the Cherokee Indians who were displaced after the Indian Removal Act of 1830.
+Becoming apart of Tennessee in 1789 when North Carolina ceded land to the federal government, Clingmans Dome became apart of the Great Smoky Mountains.
+The mountain marks the highest point of the Appalachian Trail located in the Great Smoky Mountains.
+The Dome stands at 6,643 feet and overlooks the Great Smoky Mountains giving a scenic view as far as 100 miles spanning as many as 7 states on a clear day.
+These mountains were home to the Cherokee Indians, who were displaced after the Indian Removal Act of 1830.
 The mountains housed European settlers who left behind their homes and land after the establishment in 1934 of the Great Smoky Mountains National Park.

 Backstory and Context

-The Trail of Tears is the pathway in which the Native American Indians traveled when forced to relocate from their homes east of the Mississippi after the Indian Removal Act of 1830.
-The forced journey using over 2,200 miles of trail, was long and brought death to many people.
+On this mountain is where the historical Trail of Tears is located.
+The Trail of Tears is the pathway in which the Native American Indians traveled when forced to relocate from their homes east of the Mississippi after the passing of the Indian Removal Act of 1830.
+The forced journey using over 2,200 miles of trail was long and brought death to many Indians.
 Unable to have basic-necessities such as adequate clothing, shelter, and food, the Native American Indians suffered great death.
-Some people were even without shoes and the harsh winter weather took its toll killing thousands of people, especially the elderly, sick, and the young.
+Some people were even without shoes and the harsh winter weather took its toll killing thousands of Indians, especially the elderly, sick, and the young.